Learn about actual and potential costs

 Where can I purchase Lithium-Ion Batteries?

-The lithium-ion battery market exhibits a medium level of market share concentration, with the top four vendors generating about 42.0% of market revenue.
-As of 2018, there are an estimated 3,072 suppliers that sell lithium-ion batteries operating in the United States.
-During the past three years, concentration in this market...
+The lithium-ion battery market exhibits a high level of market share concentration, with the top four vendors (Panasonic, LG, BYD and Johnson Controls) generating about 65.0% of market revenue in 2019.
+ProcurementIQ estimates that there are 3,072 suppliers that sell lithium-ion batteries operating in the United States.
+During the past...
 Subscribe to learn more.

 Questions to ask potential suppliers